 Taking Day Trips from Munich by Train

-Germany has a great networks of trains to get you from one part of the country to the other.
+Germany has a great network of trains to get you from one part of the country to the other.
 These trains make it easy to get from Munich to some of these other parts of Bavaria, allowing you to see different things.

 Those coming to Germany from outside of Europe, qualify for the German Rail Pass (or German Rail Youth Pass for those between 12-25).

 The German Rail pass allows you to travel between 4-10 days within a month’s time for one set price.

 Those traveling with kids will be glad to know that with the Germany Rail Pass, children under 15 travel free, but the child has to be named on the train ticket of the adult companion (parent or grandparent).
 Kids under 6 ride free regardless throughout Germany.

 The pass is valid on all trains within Germany, plus Salzburg and Basel.
-It also gives you discount fare for the Europabus along the Romantic Road.
+It also gives you a discount fare for the Europabus along the Romantic Road.